tlwilliams895/lchs/src/chapters/booleans-and-conditionals/logical-operators.rst

    On the other hand, the sentence "Roses are red and violets are green," is false as a whole.
 While roses are indeed red, violets are NOT green.

-Let's see how this works in Python code.
+Let's look at another Python example.

 .. admonition:: Example